Kristina01111000/Drws_site/README.md

 Try to add padding to the ‘Find out ….’ paragraph
-Try to add a space before the join for free paragraph Remove the login redirect, send them to the community page
+Try to add a space before the join for free paragraph Remove the login redirect, send them to the community page make sure the pdfs all look good on the site